 Apply baking soda to the stain for 15 to 20 minutes to soak up the excess nail polish.
-Use a toothbrush to then gently brush away the powder from the surface.
+Then use a toothbrush to gently brush away the powder from the surface.
 For more stubborn stains, apply some rubbing alcohol to fresh cotton balls when needed, and blot the polish away.
 Once the stain is removed, let the suede fabric air dry and brush the material using a suede brush.

 The tools you’ll need to remove nail polish from leather are rubbing alcohol or hair spray, and cotton balls.
 Apply the alcohol or hairspray onto a cotton ball and blot the stained area.
 Continue blotting the stain using fresh cotton balls when needed, until all of the polish is removed.
-Then use a soft cloth with a detergent solution made up of water and a couple of drops of dish soap to wipe away the polish and residue in a gentle, circular motion.
-Once that’s done, use a different cloth to then dry the area thoroughly.
+Then use a soft cloth with a detergent solution made of water and a couple of drops of dish soap to wipe away the polish and residue in a gentle, circular motion.
+Once that’s done, use a different cloth to dry the area thoroughly.

 - Blot the area gently with a dry cleaning solvent or hydrogen peroxide.
-Use a wet sponge to remove remaining residue, then dry with a dry cloth.
+Use a wet sponge to remove the remaining residue, then dry with a dry cloth.

 - For suede fabrics, use baking soda to soak up the nail polish for 15 to 20 minutes.
 Use rubbing alcohol for more stubborn stains.
 Let the fabric air dry before brushing with a suede brush.

 - For leather fabrics, blot the stain using rubbing alcohol or hairspray.
-Then use a soft cloth soaked in water and a couple of drops of dish soap to wipe in a gentle, circular motion.
+Then use a soft cloth soaked in water and a couple of drops of dish soap to wipe in a gentle circular motion.
 Dry off using a different cloth.